ericoporto/ags-manual-wiki/ScriptingTutorialPart2.md

 You may notice that when you add your own function to your global script, you can call it fine from other places in the global script but attempting to use it in a room script gives a parse error.
-The manual explains how to solve this using the script header.
+The manual explains how to solve this using the script header and "importing".

-### Conclusions
+You will need to edit the **Global Script Header** **(AGS Editor -> File Menu -> Open GlobalScript.asc)** and you can read about why within the manual.
+In the Index, look up "The Script Header" for more information.

+## Conclusion

 We've covered some of the more advanced topics of scripting.
 I'm sure there's a lot of stuff I've forgotten to mention, so feel free to comment on it on the forums.

+Enjoy AGS!